box/developer.box.com/guides/authentication/user-types/index.md

 # What type of user does my application use?

-The type of user that an application is authenticated as is highly dependent on the type of application created, as well as the type of authentication used to create an Access Token.
+The type of user that an application is authenticated as is dependent on the type of application created, as well as the type of authentication used to create an Access Token.

 </Message>

-[admin-user]: guide://authentication/user-types/managed-users/#admin--co-admin-roles
-[service-account]: guide://authentication/user-types/app-users/#service-accounts
+[service-account]: guide://authentication/user-types/service-account/
 [managed-user]: guide://authentication/user-types/managed-users
 [app-user]: guide://authentication/user-types/app-users